Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Specifying Dialogs with Concepts of Languages

-There is a combinatorial explosion in the number of possible dialogs between the fixed and complete, \mi\ ends of the spectrum in Fig.~\ref{posets} Specifically, the number of dialogs possible in this space is $2^{|\mathcal{D}_{cmi}|}-1 = \sum_{r=1}^{|\mathcal{D}_{cmi}|} {{|\mathcal{D}_{cmi}|}\choose{r}}$ (i.e., all possible subsets, save for the empty set, of all episodes in a complete, \mi\ dialog), where $\mathcal{D}_{cmi}$ represents the enumerated specification of a complete, \mi\ dialog given $q$, the number of questions posed in the dialog.
-In this section we bring structure to this space by viewing these dialogs through a programming languages lens for insight into staging them.
-We start by describing how to specify these dialogs using a programming languages notation which involves a variety of concepts from programming languages.
+There is a combinatorial explosion in the number of possible dialogs between the fixed and complete, \mi\ ends of the spectrum in Table~\ref{tab:posets}.
+Specifically, the number of dialogs possible in this space is { $2^{|\mathcal{D}_{cmi}|}-1 = \sum_{r=1}^{|\mathcal{D}_{cmi}|} {{|\mathcal{D}_{cmi}|}\choose{r}}$} (i.e., all possible subsets, save for the empty set, of all episodes in a complete, \mi\ dialog), where { $\mathcal{D}_{cmi}$} represents the enumerated specification of a complete, \mi\ dialog given $q$, the number of questions posed in the dialog.
+In this section we bring structure to this space by viewing these dialogs through a programming languages lens.
+This approach also lends insight into staging them.
+We start by describing how to specify these dialogs using a notation based on a variety of concepts from programming languages.